gkrein/gkrein.github.io/research.md

 ---

 ## Collaborations
-I frequently collaborate with colleagues in Brazil and abroad on topics ranging from Dyson–Schwinger equations and Bethe–Salpeter kernels to effective field theories for hadronic matter.
+I frequently collaborate with colleagues in Brazil and abroad on topics ranging from functional methods for computing correlation functions in vacuum and in medium to effective field theories for QCD matter.

 ---

-## Perspective
-The unifying theme of my work is to **connect fundamental QCD mechanisms to observable phenomena** in nuclear and particle physics, bridging the gap between lattice results, continuum field-theory methods, and phenomenological models.